MohsenSharifi1991/BioMAT/README.md

 ### Dataset
 - You can download the current dataset from below: https://digitalcommons.du.edu/biomat/
-- The current dataset has been used the original dataset to form the pickle file and use in this project. https://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/
+- The current dataset has been used the original dataset to form the pickle file and use in this project: https://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/

 ### Runs